As a teacher, I cannot legally give a student an aspirin tablet.

 I don’t ever remember part of my training as a teacher whether in the classroom or in the field involving carrying a weapon to protect school children.
 Something in me clings to the idea that I am trying to arm my students with the ability to think for themselves and become productive citizens based on their choices in pursuing life, liberty, and happiness.

-But Larry Pittman wants to me to carry a weapon, even if I am a “communist democrat.”
+Larry Pittman wanted to me to carry a weapon, because I am a public school teacher.

 I have to fork over my own money to buy supplies.

-We have a lower per-pupil expenditure in this state than we did years ago.
+We have a lower per-pupil expenditure in this state than we did years ago when adjusted for inflation.

 We have school buildings that are literally falling apart.

-And lawmakers like Larry Pittman want to privatize public schools in North Carolina in such an explicit manner that we are seeing dramatic drops in teacher candidates to teach our students.
-Yet he wants to “arm” me when he won’t even fully fund the very place I would be called upon to protect.
+And lawmakers who want to privatize public schools in North Carolina in such an explicit manner that we are seeing dramatic drops in teacher candidates to teach our students.
+Yet some of those very lawmakers want to “arm” me when he won’t even fully fund the very place I would be called upon to protect.

-Not one student who survived the massacre at Douglas High School has called for arming teachers.
+Not one student who has survived a school shooting has called for arming teachers in my memory.
 In fact in a post on Facebook a couple of the teachers who were very near the lines of fire talked about what teachers could always do in such horrific circumstances.
 They never mentioned being armed.
 They talked about being prepared.
 They talked about drills, locking doors, staying away from windows.

-And those students from Douglas are pleading for gun control.
+And those students from places like Parkland in Florida who survived that horrific shooting in 2019 are still pleading for gun control.
 Loudly.
 This teacher is taking their word for it, not Larry Pittman’s.

-If Rep. Larry Pittman really wanted to “arm” teachers, then he would push for fully funding our schools with every resource possible.
+If lawmakers wanted to “arm” teachers, then they would push for fully funding our schools with every resource possible.